ITSURENXD/Graphics/NOTES/C/BSA.md

 &nbsp;
 ## 🤖 **Algorithm**
-1. Input the line endpoints and store the left endpiont in (x-initial,y-initial) and right in (x-final,y-final).
+1. Input the line endpoints and store the left endpoint in (x-initial,y-initial) and right in (x-final,y-final).
     ```cpp
     printf("Enter The Starting Coordinate: ");
     scanf("%d %d", &Beginning.x, &Beginning.y);